Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Best Choice - Word for Web (free)

 Why?
-Basic formatting sufficient, collaboration important, saves money for more instant noodles!
+Basic formatting sufficient, simple collaboration adequate, saves money for more instant noodles!

 I would Upgrade if...
 Writing thesis/dissertation (desktop for citations, large docs)